krasimir/atomus/README.md

-atomus
+# Atomus

 ======

-A small utility for running client-side tests in Node.js environment
+A small utility library for running client-side tests in Node.js environment